Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 Right now, a notification that Maple accepted the shipment is logged, and the flag `ShipmentAcceptedByMaple` is set.
 The saga does nothing else.

 In a real-world scenario, perhaps another message needs to be sent so that the customer can be notified and a tracking code can be provided, or we can simply end the saga using `MarkAsComplete()`.
-If we did mark the saga as completed, then when the timeout message we requested arrived it would be ignored, since the saga instance is no longer active, and a timeout cannot start a saga.
+If we did mark the saga as completed, it would be ignored when the timeout message we requested arrived since the saga instance is no longer active, and a timeout cannot start a saga.

 ### Shipping with Alpine